Trip Tips: Ancient Side beckons on Turkey's Mediterranean

 A peninsula just 1 km long and 400 m (yards) wide, Side is one of the most famous classical sites in Turkey.

-It is believed to have been founded by Greek settlers in the 7th century BC and its harbor and geography made it an attractive trade center for other occupiers, including Alexander the Great, Sicilian pirates and the Romans.
+It is believed to have been founded by Greek settlers in the 7th century BC and its harbour and geography made it an attractive trade centre for other occupiers, including Alexander the Great, Sicilian pirates and the Romans.

 In the 7th century AD, Arabs raided and burned Side, beginning its slow decline.
 Then in 1895, Turkish Muslim refugees from Crete arrived and the revival began.